mxaF

 KEEP AS NON CORE

 Summary: Correct but very general parent term.
-More specific child terms (GO:0052933) better describe the function.
+The specific child term GO:0052933 (alcohol dehydrogenase (cytochrome c(L)) activity) better describes the function and is the core molecular function.

 GO:0016614 oxidoreductase activity, acting on CH-OH group of donors